 - Was the candidate nervous or engaged in odd mannerisms that could distract the potential employer?

 The bottom line is to gather a clear understanding of what needs improving so you can put your best foot forward for the actual interview.
-Stay away from asking family members, friends or significant others to assess you, as they may be hesitant in outlining things that need to be improved upon.
+Stay away from asking family members, friends or significant others to assess you.
+They may be hesitant in outlining things that need to be improved upon.
 Instead, lean on those who make it a practice to assist students in finding the right career.

-Once the mock interview is completed multiple times and the actual interview is next, make certain to come prepared with questions.
+After multiple mock interviews, prepare questions for your actual interview.
 You will want to be comfortable with the company culture, job, and whether you perceive yourself self as a good fit.
-The company will want to meet you, so be yourself instead of what you think the company is looking for in a candidate.
-Promote your prior experience and skill to stand out versus other candidates, and follow up with a thank you letter for taking the time to meet.
+The company will want to meet you too.
+Be yourself instead of what you think the company is looking for in a candidate.
+Promote your prior experience and skill to stand out versus other candidates.
+Follow up with a thank you letter for taking the time to meet.
 By doing so, you will promote your commitment to the job.

 Use College Raptor’s free match tool to discover personalized college matches, cost estimates, acceptance odds, and potential financial aid from schools around the country!